De Nederlandsche Bank: Tasks

 The first two tasks – also known as the ESCB tasks – ensue entirely from the Maastricht Treaty.
-Decisions in these areas are taken at the European level by the ECB Governing Council, on which the President of the Nederlandsche Bank has a seat.
+Decisions in these areas are taken at the European level by the ECB Governing Council, on which the president of the Nederlandsche Bank has a seat.
 Promoting the smooth operation of payment systems has both a European and a national dimension.
 The statistical task is also partly ESCB-related and partly a national concern.
 The DNB is responsible for international macro-economic statistical analysis for countries outside the EU.
 These two tasks will not be transferred to ESCB level at the start of EMU.
 Here the Nederlandsche Bank remains fully in control.
 However, in a Europe where economies are becoming increasingly interlocked, many banking supervisory rules are drawn up at the international level.
 DNB serves as the banker's bank to general Dutch banks.

 One of the government appointed members of the Social-Economic Council is always a representative of DNB.

 Head office

 The bank was established from the start on Oude Turfmarkt, where it occupied 17th-century houses.
 In the 1860s, a purpose-built head office, designed by architect Willem Anthonie Froger, was erected on the same location and inaugurated in 1869.
 Nearly a century later in 1968, as the bank has left the building for its new seat, it was taken over by the University of Amsterdam which had long been established just nearby, and subsequently repurposed as the location of the Allard Pierson Museum, which opened there in October 1976.

 In the 1960s, a new head office complex was constructed on Frederiksplein (Amsterdam)|Frederiksplein and inaugurated by Queen Juliana in May 1968.
 Architect Marius Duintjer's stark design of 1961 consisted on a low square base and a rectangular office tower.
-In the late 1980s, as the bank was running out of space, it was complemented with a second, oval tower designed in 1984 by architects Jelle Abma and Marc a Campo, whose construction was finished in 1989.
+In the late 1980s, as the bank was running out of space, it was complemented with a second, round tower designed in 1984 by architects Jelle Abma and Marc a Campo, the construction of which was finished in 1989.
 In 2008, Marc a Campo designed a further extension by adding an extra floor to the square base.
-In a comprehensive renovation during the early 2020s, the oval tower was demolished and the base remodeled to return the building to an exterior appearance more similar to the original one of the 1960s.
+In a comprehensive renovation during the early 2020s, the round tower was demolished and the base remodeled to return the building to an exterior appearance more similar to the original one of the 1960s.